Father John Murray

 Summary of Sexual Abuse Allegations against Father John Murray:

-According to the 2011 grand jury report, Murray was accused of sexually abusing a young female student who worked in the St. Patrick’s rectory in late 1991.
-In April 1992, the Archdiocese of Philadelphia put him into limited ministry, though he was still allowed to celebrate masses in certain locations.
-Murray was also sent for a psychological evaluation at Villa St. John Vianney, the notorious pedophile priest treatment center owned by the Archdiocese of Philadelphia.
+Father John Murray was ordained a priest in 1947 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to the Philadelphia 2011 Grand Jury Report, he was accused of sexually abusing a young female student who worked in the St. Patrick’s rectory in late 1991.
+In April 1992, his ministry was limited, though he was still allowed to celebrate masses in certain locations.
+Murray was sent for a psychological evaluation at Villa St. John Vianney, the notorious pedophile priest treatment center owned by the Archdiocese of Philadelphia.
 He never returned to a formal parish assignment, but continued to exercise priestly faculties until 2004.

 A second girl made similar allegations not long after the first, also alleging that she was sexually abused as a 15 year old girl over the course of several months in late 1991 as well.